eclipse-tractusx/vas-country-risk-backend/readme.md

 ### Database Connection Configuration

-The project is mainly configured to use liquibase as a Database.
+The project is mainly configured to use Postgres as a Database.
+For this, you need to open an terminal in the project main
+directory and run the following command `docker compose up`.
+This will mount the database using the docker compose file in the project.
+The connection configurations for this database are in the application-local.yml.

+This project also can be run using liquibase.
+For this it is needed to uncoment the commented lines in the application-local.yml.
 When you run the project, this database will create multiple test data for usage and the data will persist when the project is closed.
-You can delete all the data and re-create the database by simply doing the following command `mvn clean install` and run the program again with the earlier presented command `mvn clean spring-boot:run -Dspring.profiles.active=local`.
+You can delete all the data andre-create the database by simply doing the following command `mvn clean install` and run the program again with the earlier presented command `mvn clean spring-boot:run -Dspring.profiles.active=local`.
 To access the UI for the database, use the following URL: http://localhost:8080/h2-console/login.jsp